-The Consolidated entity recorded a deficit for the 2021/22 financial year of \$349,778 (2020/21: surplus of \$562,673).
-IPWEA recorded a deficit for the 2021/22 financial year of \$269,980 (2020/21: surplus of \$247,990).
+The Consolidated entity recorded a surplus for the 2022/23 financial year of \$224,661 (2021/22: deficit of \$349,778).
+IPWEA recorded a surplus for the 2022/23 financial year of \$111,893 (2021/22: deficit of \$269,980).

-The Consolidated entity and IPWEA's result were impacted by COVID-19 conditions causing reduced course registrations and conference attendance; delayed Federation of Canadian Municipalities grant - Municipal Asset Management Program; and intangibles impairment for publications.
+The Consolidated entity and IPWEA's result are mainly due to the increase in course registrations for the IPWEA Asset Management Pathway and the Federation of Canadian Municipalities grant - Municipal Asset Management Program, and conference attendance.

 MEMBERS LIABILITY

-The Institute of Public Works Engineering Australasia Limited is a company limited by guarantee.
-In the event of the company being wound up:
+The Institute of Public Works Engineering Australasia Limited is a Company limited by guarantee.
+In the event of the Company being wound up:

-"Every member of the Company undertakes to contribute to the property of the Company in the event of the same being wound up while he/she is a member, or within one (1) year after he/she ceases to be a member, for payment of the debts and liabilities of the Company contracted before he/she ceases to be a member, and of the costs, charges, and expenses of winding up and for the adjustment of the rights of the contributions among themselves, such amount as may be required not exceeding all arrears of membership fees and subscriptions and all other moneys due and payable by him/her to the company.
+"Every member of the Company undertakes to contribute to the property of the Company in the event of the same being wound up while he/she is a member, or within one (1) year after he/she ceases to be a member, for payment of the debts and liabilities of the Company contracted before he/she ceases to be a member, and of the costs, charges, and expenses of winding up and for the adjustment of the rights of the contributions among themselves, such amount as may be required not exceeding all arrears of membership fees and subscriptions and all other moneys due and payable by him/her to the Company.

 Members of the Company are members of each of the Divisions of the Institute of Public Works Engineering Australasia Limited.
-Membership payable for the financial year ended 30 June 2022 was \$55.00 for every subscription paying grade member and \$25 for retired members of each of the Divisions excluding Emeritus and Student members.
-IPWEA Queensland failed to fully make this payment in 2021/22.
+Membership payable for the financial year ended 30 June 2023 was based on annual revenue for each of the Divisions and varied between \$4,000 and \$8,000.